CSCI-40500-01-77100-01-Spring-2020/Observer-Pattern-Instructions/README.md

-# Observer Pattern Homework Assignment
+# Observer Pattern Testing Homework Assignment

 ## Overview

-This assignment involves an implementation of the Observer pattern using the UML class diagram in the [slides].
-For this project, we will be using Java; an overview of Java can be found in the lecture notes section of our Bb course.
-You are not allowed to use any built-in or third-party Observer types, instead, you must use the ones provided in the starter code.
-The starter code contains *abstract* types for `Observer`s and `Subject`s and two simplified corresponding *concrete* types.
-All functionality applicable to all `Observer`s, e.g., is implemented in the abstract type.
-The concrete classes are very simple, having only a single `int` instance (member) field (data).
+In this assignment, the starter code consists of an *incorrect* implementation of the Observer Pattern.
+The problem is that `Subject`s only record the *last* attached `Observer`.
+Thus, although multiple `Observer`s may attach to a given `Subject`, only the last one will be notified of any state changes.
+Despite this, the current testing code does *not* result in a failure.

+## Goal

+The goal of this assignment is *not* to fix the code implementing the Observer pattern.
+Instead, you are to *fix the testing code*.
+The problem with the test code is that it is not properly testing the pattern implementation.
+As stated above, although the pattern implementation is incorrect, the tests pass.
+Your job is to *fix the tests* so that the *test fails*. **YOU ARE NOT TO FIX THE BUG IN THE PATTERN IMPLEMENTATION**.
+A correct assignment submission is one where the *test fails* because of the aforementioned bug regarding the capacity of `Subject`s for attaching only a single `Observer`.

+This assignment will get you familiar with writing test code and show that it is possible to write bugs in test code.

+## Notes

-**Your submission must compile and run in the standard environment on our Linux lab machines (Ubuntu)**.
+As before, **your submission must compile and run in the standard environment on our Linux lab machines (Ubuntu)**.
 If you work in some other environment, it is your responsibility to port your code to this environment and to make sure that it works there. **Do not wait until the last minute to compile and test on our lab machines** - past experience shows that last-minute problems often occur and lead to low project scores.

 Java tools should be available on our lab machines.
 Java is very similar to C++, it is easy to use if you know C++ (they are both statically-typed compiled languages).